Essay

 Explain How Error Category Frequency Guides Project Prioritization

-Question: Explain how determining the frequency of different error categories (such as Dog, Great Cat, or Blurry images) in a misclassified dev set helps a machine learning team decide which projects to prioritize.
-Provide a specific example based on Andrew Ng's framework.
+Question: Explain how measuring the frequency of different error categories in a misclassified development set helps a machine learning team decide what to improve first.
+Give a specific example.

 Key points: